 Based in Cambridge, UK, BioBeat’s partners are Cambridge Judge Business School’s Entrepreneurship Centre and the Innovation Forum.

 How do we step up biotech partnering to make greater impact on health and wealth?
-The Francis Crick Institute is delighted to host BioBeat17: Re-shaping biotech partnering, 1.30-6.30 pm, Thursday 16 November 2017.
-This half day event is for scientists, entrepreneurs and investors to explore strategies and opportunities for successful translation between academia and biotech.
+The Francis Crick Institute was delighted to host BioBeat17: Re-shaping biotech partnering, 1.30-6.30 pm, Thursday 16 November 2017.
+This half day event for scientists, entrepreneurs and investors explored strategies and opportunities for successful translation between academia and biotech.

 How do we nurture growth in the life science sector and ensure the UK is the best place to develop innovative patient therapies in these turbulent times?
 These are some of the questions that were discussed at the BioBeat16 summit, on Stretching Biotech Pharma Entrepreneurship, held on 16th November 2016 in Cambridge.
 Read Miranda’s blog.